jbrindle/scripts/README.md

-Scripts that I find useful for myself
+# Scripts that I find useful for myself

+### make-selinux-pol

+Generate a new domain for an unlabeled binary.